-In the Codex on the Flight of Birds, crafted between 1505 and 1506, Leonardo detailed numerous observations and theories that would later influence the design of the first successful airplanes in the early twentieth century.
-Through his pen-and-ink illustrations, Leonardo examined topics ranging from mechanical operation and metal casting principles to gravitational effects, wind and water currents on aviation, feather functionality, wing dynamics in air compression, and avian tail movement among other themes.
+In the Codex on the Flight of Birds, composed between 1505 and 1506, Leonardo da Vinci documented extensive observations and theories that would later become foundational to early twentieth-century aviation.
+Through meticulous pen-and-ink illustrations, Leonardo explored diverse aeronautical concepts including mechanical principles, metallurgical applications, gravitational effects, wind and water dynamics, feather functionality, wing aerodynamics, and avian movement mechanics.

-The manuscript's history through the early modern period is intricate, involving the removal and sale of five folios in London during the mid-nineteenth century.
-After Leonardo's death, his pupil Francesco Melzi inherited it, and later Pompeo Leoni obtained it among other manuscripts, organizing them with his own numbering system.
-By 1637, it was donated by Count Arconati to the Ambrosian Library, only to be moved to the Institut de France in Paris by Napoleon in 1797.
-The Codex was then stolen by Guglielmo Libri between 1841-1844, with some sheets sold in London and ending up with bibliophile Charles Fairfax Murray, while the remaining portion sold to Count Giacomo Manzoni of Lugo.
+The Codex underwent a complex journey through the centuries.
+After Leonardo's death, his student Francesco Melzi inherited the manuscript before it passed to Pompeo Leoni, who organized it with his own numbering system.
+In 1637, Count Arconati donated it to the Ambrosian Library, from where Napoleon relocated it to the Institut de France in Paris in 1797.
+The manuscript was subsequently stolen by Guglielmo Libri between 1841-1844, with portions sold in London to Charles Fairfax Murray while the remainder went to Count Giacomo Manzoni of Lugo.

-Post-Manzoni’s death, the majority of the codex was acquired by the descendants of Giacomo Manzoni in 1867, who subsequently sold it to Teodoro Sabachnikoff, a Russian Renaissance scholar.
-Sabachnikoff, who who also came to possess one of the folios from the London sale (folio 18), published the codex's first print edition in 1893, incorporating the London-acquired folio as an appendix, yet still missing four detached folios.
-On the last day of 1893, Sabachnikoff donated the manuscript to Queen Margherita of Italy, who then entrusted it to the Royal Library of Turin.
-The addition of folio 17 in 1913 further completed the codex, with Enrico Fatio, a collector from Geneva, acquiring and eventually donating the remaining folios (1, 2, and 10) to King Victor Emmanuel II, thereby reassembling the document.
-The codex was finally bound in 1967 and stored unlisted in a vault until it was catalogued in February 1970 as Varia 95.
+Following Manzoni's death, his descendants sold the majority of the Codex to Teodoro Sabachnikoff, a Russian Renaissance scholar who acquired one of the London folios (folio 18) and published the first printed edition in 1893.
+Sabachnikoff donated the manuscript to Queen Margherita of Italy, who entrusted it to the Royal Library of Turin.
+The Codex was gradually reconstructed through subsequent acquisitions: folio 17 in 1913, and the remaining folios (1, 2, and 10) purchased by Enrico Fatio and later donated to King Victor Emmanuel II.
+Finally bound in 1967, the complete Codex remained unlisted in storage until being catalogued in February 1970 as Varia 95.

 We have 4 facsimiles of the manuscript "Codex on the Flight of Birds":

-- Il Codice sul volo degli uccelli (English and French Edition) facsimile edition published by Giunti Editore, 1976
+- Codice sul Volo degli Uccelli (English and French Edition) facsimile edition published by Giunti Editore, 1976

-- Il Codice sul volo degli uccelli (Italian Edition) facsimile edition published by Giunti Editore, 1976
+- Codice sul Volo degli Uccelli (Italian Edition) facsimile edition published by Giunti Editore, 1976

 - Códice sobre el Vuelo de los Pájaros facsimile edition published by Patrimonio Ediciones, 2019